arjunssat/Credit_Card_Fraud_Detection/README.md

 <li>Unsupervised Learning</li> -
   <br>
 * Machine Learning Algorithms such as Isolation Forest, One-class SVM, LOF, etc., do not require labeled data for training the model.
-They identify patterns in the data and try to group the data points based on observed similarities in patterns. <br>
+They identify patterns in the data and try to group the data points based on observed similarities in patterns. <br><br>

 <li>Supervised Learning</li> -
   <br>